 contact tables in the main concourse area, available for reservation for up to two-week periods, (a rental fee will be charged for off-campus entities wishing to utilize contact tables);

 exterior locations as designated by the University.
 Exterior location distributions are limited to one location for no more than two consecutive weeks per group, with at least five class days between multiple registrations.
-In times when a large number of requests have been received, the Memorial Union Director reserves the right to reduce the two week limit to accommodate as many users as possible.
+In times when a large number of requests have been received, the Memorial Union Administrative Office reserves the right to reduce the two week limit to accommodate as many users as possible.
 Distributor(s) must register in advance in the Memorial Union Administrative Office, at which time the following information will be required.

 the type, location, date(s), and time of the distribution;